Hotmoka/hotmoka/tutorial/Takamaka.md

 remains accessible through the other sentries.
 This is an effective way to mitigate the problem of DOS attacks to validator nodes.

-The idea of sentry nodes against DOS attacks is not new and is exploited, for instance, in Cosmos networks [[Sentry]](#Sentry).
+The idea of sentry nodes against DOS attacks is not new and is used, for instance, in Cosmos networks [[Sentry]](#Sentry).
 However, note how easy it is, with Hotmoka, to build such a network architecture by using network